Abigail Scott

 Before moving on to more complex paddling methods, you should ensure that you have these strokes down pat.

 The most important stroke to do with a paddle is the forward stroke.
-To pull it off, you should begin by rotating your hips and shoulders while holding the paddle out over the water with the blade inclined forward.
+You should rotate your hips and shoulders while holding the paddle out over the water with the blade inclined forward to pull it off.
 Once you've done that, you may go on to the next step.
 Put the whole edge of the paddle into the water, and then move the blade toward you as you paddle.

 If you need to turn your SUP, begin by bending your knees and lowering your arms.
 This will provide you with more leverage to move your board.
 Put the blade of your paddle into the water in front of you, making sure it is perpendicular to the paddle board.
 After that, you should move the paddle away from your board in a motion of about a half circle, beginning at the nose and ending at the tail.